pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/README.md

 ## Our Backward Compatibility Promise
-Since we're building on top of Symfony and in an app, Pimcore and Symfony code gets mixed together, it just makes sense that we're adopting the same backward compatibility promise.
+Since we're building on top of Symfony and in an app, Pimcore and Symfony code gets mixed together, it just makes sense that we're adopting the same backward compatibility promise for PHP code.

 So for further information how you can ensure that your application won’t break completely when upgrading to a newer version of the same major release branch, please have a look at https://symfony.com/doc/current/contributing/code/bc.html

+The code for the admin user interface (mostly `AdminBundle` but also parts of `EcommerceFrameworkBundle`) is not covered by this promise.

 ## Upgrading within Version X
 - Carefully read our [Upgrade Notes](../09_Upgrade_Notes/README.md) before any update.